AviatrixSystems/Docs/HowTos/transit_advanced.rst

 This field is only applicable to Transit GW established by `Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_.

-By default, Aviatrix Transit GW advertises individual Spoke VPC CIDRs to VGW.
+By default, Aviatrix Transit GW advertises individual Spoke VPC/VNet CIDRs to VGW.
 You can override that by manually entering the intended CIDR list to advertise to VGW.

 This feature is critical to limit the total number of routes carried by VGW (maximum is 100).

-To enable this option in software version prior to 4.1, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
+To enable this option in software version prior to 4.1, click Site2Cloud on the left sidebar, select the connection established by `this step <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#aws-vgw-vpn-gateway>`_, and click to edit.
-Scroll down to "Manual BGP Advertised Network List" to enable.
+Scroll down to Manual BGP Advertised Network List to set it to **Enabled**.

-For software version 4.1 and later, you will click Transit Network on the left navigation bar, click the Advanced Config option and browse to the Edit Gateway tab.
-Select the Transit Gateway you want to enable this feature on and scroll down to the "Manual BGP Advertised Network List" and enter the summarized CIDRs that you want to advertise
+For software version 4.1 and later, click Multi-Cloud Transit on the left sidebar > Advanced Config > Edit Gateway tab.
+Select the Transit Gateway you want to enable this feature on, scroll down to the Manual BGP Advertised Network List, and enter the summarized CIDRs that you want to advertise

-To disable the option, leave the field blank and click **CHANGE**.
+To disable the option, leave the field blank and click **Change**.

 Connection Manual BGP Advertised Network List
 -------------------------------------------------------------